Johnny Rapid: Early life

 Hylan Anthony Taylor was born on August 26, 1992, in Conyers, Georgia, near Atlanta.

 As a teenager, he was a car enthusiast, and a boxer.
 He graduated from Rockdale County High School in 2010, where he was a member of the school's wrestling team.

-When he was 16–17, he got his girlfriend pregnant, who then gave birth to their daughter.
+When he was 16–17, his girlfriend became pregnant, and then gave birth to their daughter.

 At 18 years of age, he lost his job in the middle of summer, and decided to act in porn films to make money quickly.

 Career

 Rapid started his pornography career with Boys First Time and Bukkake Boys studios.
 He then signed with Men.com as an exclusive, and released his first scene with them in November 2011.

 He has starred in a documentary called I'm a Porn Star (2013), in which he talks about his life as a porn star, also describing his fantasies of rough sex and fast cars.
 Rapid won the Cybersocket Web Award for Best Pornstar in 2014.

 In January 2015, Rapid publicly offered $2 million to Canadian singer Justin Bieber to shoot a pornographic scene with him.
 The singer never answered.
 Rapid went on to play Bieber in a gay porn parody by Men.com.
 He also played the role of Ash Ketchum in Men.com's gay porn parody of Pokémon Go in 2016, and the Flash in parodies of The Flash and Justice League released by Men.com in 2017 and 2018 respectively.

 In 2017, he was one of the most sought after actors on Pornhub in the gay porn category.
 Partnering with Men.com in 2019, he launched a new website "JohnnyRapid.com" devoted entirely to him.
 By April 2021, Rapid's prolific pornographic film work included doing 300+ scenes with over 180 different male pornographic actors.
 He made his debut in both bisexual and straight porn in 2022.

 Joseph Brennan has written a paper titled Going Bareback: Time and Aging in a Gay-for-Pay Porn Career discussing the event of Johnny— "arguably the biggest gay porn performer of the 2010s"— making his bareback debut in 2015, focusing on Str8UpGayPorn’s coverage of Rapid.